gianni-rosato/svt-av1-psy/Docs/svt-av1_decoder_user_guide.md

 ## Legal Disclaimer

+### Optimization Notice

-Optimization Notice: Intel compilers may or may not optimize to the same degree for non-Intel microprocessors for optimizations that are not unique to Intel microprocessors.
+Intel compilers may or may not optimize to the same degree for non-Intel microprocessors for optimizations that are not unique to Intel microprocessors.
 These optimizations include SSE2, SSE3, and SSSE3 instruction sets and other optimizations.
 Intel does not guarantee the availability, functionality, or effectiveness of any optimization on microprocessors not manufactured by Intel.
 Microprocessor-dependent optimizations in this product are intended for use with Intel microprocessors.
 Certain optimizations not specific to Intel microarchitecture are reserved for Intel microprocessors.
 Please refer to the applicable product User and Reference Guides for more information regarding the specific instruction sets covered by this notice.

-Notice Revision #20110804
+### Notice Revision #20110804

 Intel technologies features and benefits depend on system configuration and may require enabled hardware, software or service activation.
 Performance varies depending on system configuration.
 No computer system can be absolutely secure.
 Check with your system manufacturer or retailer.